How do I create a Houfy account?

 View the collections on your profile: Menu > Collections

-- Click X in top right corner of guidebook to be deleted.
+- Click X in top right corner of collection to be deleted.